jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permissions required for AWS:

-- CloudPlex profile will be made using google application credentials.
+- CloudPlex profile will be made using AWS Credentials i.e. Access and Secret Key.
 - Programmatic access.
 - Region and zone.
 - CloudPlex token.